Semi-parametric TEnsor Factor Analysis by Iteratively Projected Singular Value Decomposition: Introduction

 \section{Introduction}

-Nowadays large-scale datasets in the format of matrices and tensors (or multi-dimensional arrays) routinely arise in a wide range of applications, including quantum physics \citep{koltchinskii2015optimal, xia2016estimation}, internet network traffic analysis \citep{sun2006beyond}, and recommendation systems \citep{candes2009exact, koltchinskii2011nuclear, xia2019statistical}.
+Nowadays large-scale datasets in the format of matrices and tensors (or multi-dimensional arrays) routinely arise in a wide range of applications.
 The low-rank structure, among other specific geometric configurations, is of paramount importance to enable statistically and computationally efficient analysis of such datasets.
-One classical tensor low-rank model assumes the following noisy Tucker decomposition \citep{kolda2009tensor, de2000multilinear}:
+The low-rank {\em tensor factor models} assume the following {\em noisy} Tucker decomposition:

-where $\calY$ is the $M$-th order tensor observation of dimension $I_1 \times \cdots \times I_M$, the \textit{latent tensor factor} $\calF$ is of dimension $R_1 \times \cdots \times R_M$, the \textit{loading} matrices $\bA_m$ is of dimension $I_m \times R_m$ with $R_m \ll I_m$ for all $m\in [M]$, and noise $\calE$ is an $M$-th order tensor with the same dimension of $\calY$.
-The noisy low-rank model \eqref{eqn:tensor-factor-model-0} has been studied from different angles in mathematics, statistics and computer science.
-Particularly, the statistical and computational properties of the decomposition has been analyzed, using the first moment information, in \cite{zhang2018tensor,richard2014statistical,allen2012sparse,allen2012regularized,wang2017tensor,zhang2019cross} under the general setting and in \cite{zhang2019optimal} under the sparsity setting where parts of the loading matrices $\braces{\bA_m: m\in[M]}$ contains row-wise sparsity structures.
-It has also been studied from the perspective of the factor models -- one of the most useful tools for modeling low-rankness in multivariate observations with a broad applications in social and physical science (See Chapter 11 of \cite{fan2020statistical} and the references therein for a thorough review of the applications).
-For 2nd-order tensor (or matrix) data, \cite{wang2019factor, chen2019constrained, chen2020multivariate} consider the matrix factor models which is a special case of \eqref{eqn:tensor-factor-model-0} with $M=2$ and propose estimation procedures based on the second moments.
-Later, \cite{chen2019factor} extends the idea to the model \eqref{eqn:tensor-factor-model-0} with arbitrary $M$ by using the mode-wise auto-covariance matrices.
+where $\calY$ is the $M$-th order tensor observation of dimension $I_1 \times \cdots \times I_M$, the \textit{latent tensor factor} $\calF$ is of dimension $R_1 \times \cdots \times R_M$, the \textit{loading} matrix $\bA_m$ is of dimension $I_m \times R_m$ with $R_m \ll I_m$ for each $m\in [M]$, and the noise $\calE$ is an $M$-th order tensor with the same dimension of $\calY$.
+Tucker decomposition is a widely used form of tensor decomposition \citep{kolda2009tensor, de2000multilinear} and has been studied from different angles in mathematics, statistics and computer science.
+Particularly, the statistical and computational properties of the decomposition have been analyzed in \cite{zhang2018tensor,richard2014statistical,allen2012sparse,allen2012regularized,wang2017tensor,zhang2019cross} under the general setting and in \cite{zhang2019optimal} under the sparsity setting where parts of the loading matrices $\braces{\bA_m: m\in[M]}$ contain row-wise sparsity structures.